- Acne is a very common skin condition among teenagers and can be mild to severe

-- Teenage acne can be effectively treated using non-prescription and prescription medications, as well as natural remedies.
+- Teenage acne can be effectively treated with over-the-counter and prescription medication as well as natural remedies

-- A good skincare routine and lifestyle practices can help soothe teenage acne.
+- Adopting a good skin care routine and lifestyle practices can help treat acne and prevent future breakouts

 Symptoms of Teenage Acne

-The symptoms of teenage acne can range from mild to severe.
-Symptoms present on areas of the body where the most oil glands are located, including the face, neck, chest, back, shoulders and upper arms.
+Acne can typically be categorized as either inflammatory or noninflammatory, with lesions ranging from mild to severe.
+Symptoms present on those areas of the body where sebaceous glands are located: the face, neck, chest, back, shoulders and upper arms.

 What Causes Teen Acne?